smngi20/hello-world/README.md

-HI this is the intro
+These are changes made in the feature branch